aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/text-processing/add-text-content/_index.md

 ---
-title: "Add Text to Excel: Efficiently Insert Data with Spreadsheet WEB API"
+title: "Add Text to Excel: Efficiently Insert Data with Spreadsheet Web API"
 second_title: "Document"
 linktitle: "Add Text"
 type: docs
 url: /excel-add-text/
-keywords: "Excel, Aspose.Cells, Add Text, Spreadsheet API, REST API, Office Cloud, Text Insertion"
+keywords: "Excel, Aspose.Cells, Add Text, Spreadsheet API, REST API, Office Cloud, Text Insertion, Excel API"
-description: "Adds text to a specified location in an Excel spreadsheet using the Aspose.Cells Cloud API."
+description: "Adds text to a specified location in an Excel spreadsheet via the Aspose.Cells Cloud API."
 weight: 100
 ---

-# **Excel API : PostAddTextContent**
+# **Excel API: PostAddTextContent**

 Adds text content to a specified location within a spreadsheet.
 It requires an object that defines the text to be added and the insertion location.